Master, Wardens and Renter

 Once time freed up, Anthony started to get more involved attending events and was asked to join the Budget Audit & Accounts Committee in 2017.
 Involvement then rapidly snowballed, being elected Renter for the first time in June 2016, subsequently joining the Court of Assistants, taking over as Chairman of the BAA, and joining the General Purposes & Finances Committee (now Management Board).

-He is married to Katie, they have three grown up children (one of whom, Emily Maccabe, is a member of the Freedom) who have mostly moved out of home which is in Dorset and where Anthony can be found spending as much time as possible gardening or involved in country sports with his spaniels.
+He is married to Katie, they have three grown up children (his eldest daughter, Emily Maccabe, is a member of the Livery and his son William Cecil was admitted to the Freedom on Election Day) who have mostly moved out of home which is in Dorset and where Anthony can be found spending as much time as possible gardening or involved in country sports with his spaniels.